All Episodes

 It is precisely because of their feeling of Donald Trump.

-They hate him, they want to destroy him.
+They want to destroy him.

-I really believe that's a lot, Haraldo.
+I really believe that.

-No, but there was no support for him back in those days.
+There was no support for him back in those days.

-Now Donald Trump has you and to a limited extent more limited.
+Now Donald Trump has you, and to a limited extent, more limited.

-People like you, but a sincere I I love the president and will not allow people to be unfair to him.
+I love the president and will not allow people to be unfair to him.

 Everything he says or does is construed in the most evil way possible.